Software architecture

+Before getting into the specifics of application architecture, it helps to understand the architectural patterns that shape how we organize code.
 When diving into software design, you'll often hear about Clean Architecture.
 It's almost become the de facto blueprint for designing maintainable systems.
-However, in my current work environment, Hexagonal Architecture has emerged as a compelling alternative.
+However, in my current work environment, Hexagonal Architecture is now a practical alternative.
 Let’s take a closer look at both, their nuances, and why Hexagonal might soon become even more popular.

 Clean Architecture